allenhaoqin/takeover_with_cognitive_control/README.md

 # When Takeovers Require Cognitive Control: Effects of Partial Automation and Cognitive Load on Driver-Initiated Responses to Traffic Hazards on Urban Roads

-This repository contains the research data and R code associated with the project.
-The raw data used for preprocessing are not publicly available due to IP restrictions.
-Further information can be obtained by contacting the author (tshq@leed.ac.uk).
+This repository contains the processed research data and R analysis code associated with the study “When Takeovers Require Cognitive Control: Effects of Partial Automation and Cognitive Load on Driver-Initiated Responses to Traffic Hazards on Urban Roads.”

+Due to ID restrictions, the raw data used for preprocessing cannot be publicly shared.
+However, the processed datasets included here are sufficient to reproduce all analyses reported in the manuscript.

+Further information regarding data access may be obtained by contacting the author at tshq@leeds.ac.uk .